Allstar Weekend: 2012–2013: Record label departure, new records, and split

-2013—present: Post-split
+2013–present: Post-split

 After the dissolution of Allstar Weekend, Porter, Quiseng, Martinez, and Schneiders formed a new band, The Tragic Thrills.
 The Kickstarter-funded Allstar Weekend album was released as the new band's self-titled debut in October 2013.

 Martinez and Schneiders left the band in April 2014.
-Quiseng went on an indefinite hiatus in January 2015, and the band now currently consists of Zach Porter (lead vocals), Chris Morrison (lead guitar), Ans Gibson (drums), and live member Gabe Rudner (keyboard).
+Quiseng went on an indefinite hiatus in January 2015, and the band currently consists of Zach Porter (lead vocals), Chris Morrison (lead guitar), Ans Gibson (drums), and live member Gabe Rudner (keyboard).
+In May 2023, Porter was interviewed on the YouTube channel "The Voice Party Podcast" giving details on how the band was formed and the reasons behind their disbandment.

 Guest appearances

 The band guest-starred on Sonny with a Chance in the episode "A So Random Halloween Special" to perform "Come Down with Love" which is also featured on the show's soundtrack.
 They appeared on Lopez Tonight and Rachel Ray, also performing "Come Down with Love".

 On February 26, 2012, they were featured on MTV's 10 on Top.
 They were the "One to Watch".
 They talked about their days when they were a garage band compared to their lives now and how they're living the dream.
 They also talked about their pre-show rituals.
 On March 19, 2011, they were again in 10 on Top, ranking number 4 due to their new music video "Not Your Birthday".
 They have also been on MTV's The Seven twice.
-The second time was on May 13, 2011, and they ranked in at number two.
+The second time was on May 13, 2011, and they ranked at number two.

 They performed "Not Your Birthday" live on television for the first time on MuchMusic's New.Music.Live. in Toronto, Ontario, Canada.
 They again performed it on Live with Regis and Kelly on May 30, 2011.
-On August 7, 2011, Allstar Weekend were at the 2011 Teen Choice Awards presenting for the dance crew Poreotics.
+On August 7, 2011, Allstar Weekend was at the 2011 Teen Choice Awards presenting for the dance crew Poreotics.
 On August 26, 2012, they performed live on Family Channel's Big Ticket Summer Concert.

 On September 25, 2011, the band performed live at The Next Star Finale in Toronto, playing "Blame It On September" and "Mr. Wonderful".
 The following day, they performed "Blame it On September" live on Live with Regis and Kelly.
 On the release day of All The Way, September 27, they played "Blame It On September", and "Mr. Wonderful" on Good Morning America.